mariogsc12/RoboRescue_Challenge/README.md

 - ✅ **Real-time feedback in the terminal**
   The terminal displays each step of the process to improve clarity and user experience.

+- ✅ **Custom drawings**
+  In the configuration file, the user has the option to draw a robot by enabling the `draw_robot` setting.
 ---
    <p align="center">
      <img src="media/rqt_graph.png" alt="rqt graph" width="355" />